A journey of discovery and delight

 Enrich

-Chateau de La Roche Guyon: All guests will take a short walk from the ship to Chateau La Roche Guyon, which is built into a chalk hillside and dates to the 16th century.
-It features decorative walls and ceilings as well as tapestries, and during WWII was the headquarters for German field marshal Erwin Rommel, known as Desert Fox.
-On your way to the chateau you will pass through the manicured orchard and vegetable gardens, which are kept by nine on-site gardeners, then walk uphill and across cobblestones.
+Take a short walk from the ship to Château La Roche-Guyon, which is built into a chalk hillside and dates to the 16th century.
+Walk through the manicured orchard and vegetable gardens, then admire the decorative walls, ceilings and tapestries.
 On arrival you’ll enjoy a drink and sit for a splendid classical concert that focuses on music by French composers.

 Freechoice:

-Choose from today’s Scenic Freechoice options:
+Choose from these Scenic Freechoice options:

 Trendy Marais with a local Parisian: Enjoy a guided walking tour of the Marais district with a Parisian guide.
-A melting pot of cultures, fascinating history, opulent architecture, an eclectic arts scene and high-end fashion, the Marais is one of the most diverse districts in Paris.
+A melting pot of cultures, fascinating history, opulent architecture, an eclectic arts scene and high-end fashion, Marais is one of the most diverse districts in Paris.

-Chateau Vaux-le-Vicomte: Take a coach to the Chateau Vaux le Vicomte, located an hour’s drive from Paris.
-This chateau is credited as the founding French formal garden that was the inspiration for Versailles.
-The property is laid out in a typical symmetrical fashion with its stunning gardens creating a theatrical setting.
+Château de Vaux-le-Vicomte: Take a coach to the Château Vaux-le-Vicomte, located an hour’s drive from Paris.
+This château is credited as the founding French formal garden that was the inspiration for Versailles.
+The property is laid out in a typical symmetrical fashion with its stunning manicured hedges creating a theatrical setting.

 Board your included Eurostar train from Paris to London.
 Once you arrive in the vibrant, sprawling capital of the UK you’ll transfer to your hotel for a 3-night stay.
 Once you’ve unpacked, enjoy a free afternoon to explore your surroundings at your leisure.